 There is currently limited Measure B funding for the proposal.
 The proposal may qualify for targeted technical assistance under Safe Routes to School program funded by Measure B and conducted by Santa Clara County's Public Health Department.
-VTA will continue to work with the City to pursue other sources for funding.

 14 Watsonville Road Multi-Use Trail